maximilian-armuss-dev/telegram2notion/README.md

 ### 1. Prerequisites

 Docker and Docker Compose must be installed on your system.
+The application also requires several Python libraries for vector embeddings and search (langchain-huggingface, sentence-transformers, faiss-cpu, torch).

 You will need API keys for the following services: